Data centres and their impact on the price and supply of electricity

 Ireland is an attractive destination for data centres due to our low corporate tax rate, strong data protection regime, cool climate, educated workforce, and central geographical location between the US and Europe.

-As of 2018, Ireland was home to 25% of the data centres in Europe.
-Therefore, it comes as no surprise that data centres are using a higher percentage of electricity in Ireland, in comparison to other European countries.
+It should therefore come as no surprise that data centres are using a higher percentage of electricity in Ireland, in comparison to other European countries.

 According to a 2020 study by the European Commission, on average data centres accounted for 2.7% of Europe's electricity consumption in 2018.
 This is expected to rise to 3.2% by 2030.
-However, in Ireland this figure currently rests at 18%, with EirGrid estimating this could rise to 30% by 2030, 10 times more than the projected European average, highlighting the unparalleled reliance on the electricity grid data centres in Ireland have.
+However, in Ireland this figure currently rests at 21% for 2023, with EirGrid estimating this could rise to 30% by 2030, 10 times more than the projected European average, highlighting the unparalleled reliance on the electricity grid data centres in Ireland have.

 Are data centres putting a strain on the national electricity grid?